 UAT Catalogs (on-campus, online and graduate) were updated prior to July 2015 with the Nondiscrimination Statement, Sexual Harassment Policies and Grievance Procedures.
 All students must sign an enrollment agreement validating that they have read our catalogs and acknowledge the policies.
 New resident students attend a Title IX presentation which include policies and procedures.
-This is given again in an online format for students who did not attend orientation or as a refresher for continuing students.
+This is given again in an on-line format for students who did not attend orientation or as a refresher for continuing students.

 Throughout the year, the University provides multiple prevention and awareness events through Student Life and Residence Life programming.
-The following events are examples of events that took place during 2015 and 2016.
+The following events are examples of events that have taken place:

-- Sex and Hot Wings (January 2015, October 2015, April 2016, October 2016, February 2017, October 2017, January 2018, September 2018, January 2019, April 2019, September 2019, November 2020, January 2021) The purpose of this event is to inform students about getting consent, safe sex practices, stalking vs courting, and STDs/STIs.
+- Sex and Hot Wings (January 2015, October 2015, April 2016, October 2016, February 2017, October 2017, January 2018, September 2018, January 2019, April 2019, September 2019, November 2020, January 2021).
+The purpose of this event is to inform students about getting consent, safe sex practices, stalking vs courting, and STDs/STIs.
 The event is to help students learn and understand each of these topics in a comfortable environment for this uncomfortable topic.
-The hot wings are to draw people to want to join us for the presentation and discussion. - Students for Consent (June 2015) Student-led group from Arizona State University conducted - Skittles and Chill (October 2015, April 2016, December 2016, October 2017, January 2018, September 2018, February 2019, June 2019, September 2019, February 2020, May 2021, July 2021) This event addresses GSM vs LGBT Safe ways to some out do's /den'ts
+The hot wings are to draw people to want to join us for the presentation and discussion.
+Starting in 2021, this presentation was integrated with Boys and Girls Night out. - Students for Consent (June 2015).
+Student-led group from Arizona State University conducted workshop for UAT student leaders. - Skittles and Chill (October 2015, April 2016, December 2016, October 2017, January 2018, September 2018, February 2019, June 2019, September 2019, February 2020, May 2020,